Lake Tahoe end of May trip

 Thanks

-Visiting Lake Tahoe at the end of May offers a lot of options beyond the typical water sports and hiking, especially since you’ll have a rental car and can explore both the north and south shores as well as nearby areas.
+Lake Tahoe at the end of May offers a variety of activities beyond the standard hiking and water sports, especially with a rental car giving you flexibility to explore both California and Nevada sides of the lake.

 More Lake Tahoe (California) Travel Questions